 The transportation of goods by sea involves numerous different parties operating across the supply chain.
 This inevitably gives rise to a number of contractual arrangements and relationships.
-Broadly speaking, when goods are transported by sea, the transportation contract governing the carriage is known as a contract of affreightment.
+In broad terms, when goods are transported by sea, the transportation contract governing the carriage is known as a contract of affreightment.
 These contracts appear in several different forms, which are generally divided into two categories: the charter party and the bill of lading.
-We will examine both, but our focus will be on the latter.
+We examine both, but our focus is on the latter.

 II Charter parties